-Do you love the apple fritters from your local donut shop?
-Homemade Apple Fritters are a fried donut filled with apple pie filling, cinnamon, and drizzled with a simple glaze.
+Homemade Apple Fritters are a brioche donut dough filled with homemade apple pie filling, cinnamon, and drizzled with a simple glaze.
+This apple fritter recipe can be prepped ahead of time and refrigerated overnight.

 - Soft and fluffy doughnut dough that is stuffed with fresh apple filling.
 These old-fashioned apple fritters are the perfect treat for fall and winter!